1 cup cranberries, about

 17 grains table salt.
 Kidding.
 Sort of.

 1 Bring orange juice and cranberries to a slow simmer.
 When the berries begin to pop, simmer about 10 minutes longer.
 Cover.
 Let cool about 20 minutes.
 Stir in honey, cinnamon, and salt.
-Process in a small food processor or blender until creamy.
+Process in a small food processor or hand blender until creamy.
 Refrigerate.

 The amounts of cranberries and orange juice are estimates.
 I lean towards a little less orange juice and a little more cranberry.
 Below is how my cranberries look as they just begin to simmer.